girder/girder_worker/docs/image-example.rst

 Notice that this task takes an additional numeric input that acts as a parameter for the blurring filter.
 Connecting our ``show_image`` task, we can view the result of our image filter.
-First, we create a new workflow object from the :mod:`girder_worker.specs` module.
+First, we create a new workflow object from the :mod:`girder_worker.core.specs` module.

 .. testcode::

-   from girder_worker.specs import Workflow wf = Workflow()
+   from girder_worker.core.specs import Workflow wf = Workflow()

 Next, we add all the tasks to the workflow.
 The order in which the tasks